N5-Generation/discord-markdown-parser/README.md

 ## Note:
 This repository is a fork that was simply made to support lists as the original repo doesn't.
 It is not intended to be "better" nor maintained.
-I also do not suggest using this to replace the original repo, the implementation of lists i've made isn't
+I also do not suggest using this to replace the original repo, the implementation of lists i've made isn't perfect

 # `discord-markdown-parser`